SAP/spartacus-docs/_pages/dev/state_management/loader-meta-reducer.md

 ---
-title: Loader meta reducer (DRAFT)
+title: Loader Meta Reducer (DRAFT)
 ---

-## Initial problem and solution overview
+## Overview

-To give better feedback to users, based on their actions we often have to keep information such as "cart is loading", "fetching user address failed".
+To give better feedback to users, based on their actions, we often have to keep information such as "cart is loading", "fetching user address failed", and so on.
-For every separate application state we have to keep that meta data beside.
+For every separate application state, we have to keep that meta data beside.
 Separate for cart, user information, product data and so on.
 Implementing this logic in all of these places manually would result in having different solutions to the same problem across the codebase.
 That's why in spartacus `loaderReducer` was created.
-This reducer standardize meta data handling in whole state tree.
+This reducer standardizes meta data handling in the whole state tree.
 You are able to use it on any depth of the tree, wherever you need it.
-Apart from reducer, we also provide utilities for actions and selectors.
+Apart from the reducer, we also provide utilities for actions and selectors.

-## Applying meta reducer
+## Applying the Meta Reducer

 Wrapping part of state tree with loader utility is quite simple: